Viivip5/palautusrepositorio/osa0/sekvenssikaavio_task6.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server
-    server-->>browser: Redirecting request
-    deactivate server
+    server-->>browser: Load JSON data that has the new note and date deactivate server

     Note right of browser: The browser executes the callback function that renders the notes
 ```